StephenVinouze/ShapeView/README.md

 This library provides two shapes: a basic *HalfCircleEdgeShapeView* and a more complex *TicketShapeView*

 ### HalfCircleEdgeShapeView
 This class extends from *ShapeView* and overrides both `onSizeChanged()` and `onDraw()` methods.
 The idea is to draw a shape with half circle at both left and right edges by using the `Path` instance.
-This shape can then be convenently used as a *Button*.
+This shape can for instance be used as a *Button*.

+### TicketShapeView
+Similar to the previous shape, we define the shape using the `Path` instance to draw a ticket like shape.
+We provide a few custom XML attributes to define both `innerRadius` and `outerRadius` that will be applied to this shape.
+You can also specify where the inner radius will be applied.